-Wreck diving in Koh Tao offers an experience unlike any other on Thailand’s diving island.
+Koh Tao wreck diving offers an experience unlike any other on Thailand’s diving island.
 With three military wrecks now resting on the seabed, Koh Tao has established itself as one of the best wreck diving destinations in the Gulf of Thailand.
 The HTMS Sattakut — a World War II veteran scuttled in 2011 — and its two newer companions, the HTMS Suphairin and HTMS Hanhak Sattru, both sunk in 2023, form an extraordinary trio of artificial reefs.
-At The Divers Boat, we organise fun dive trips to all three wrecks from Mae Haad pier.
+Moreover, Koh Tao wreck diving with The Divers Boat means small groups, attentive multilingual guides and daily departures from Mae Haad pier.

 3